Alloyed/loverocks/README.md

   to disable LOVERocks and only use local files, and uncomment it to bring it back.

-If you already have a LÖVE project you'd like to manage with luarocks, just add these lines to your conf.lua instead:
+If you already have a LÖVE project you'd like to manage with Luarocks, just add these lines to your conf.lua instead:
 ```lua
 if love.filesystem then